-The Corporation controls 68 mining claims covering portions of Sections 28 and 32, Township 38 North, Range 42 East, through ownership (full or majority) and leases.
-Federal and county holding costs for the unpatented mining claims for 2020 were approximately \$12,000 in 2021.

-The Corporation, through Osgood LLC, owns a 100% interest in the Pacific #1A-7A mining claims located in Section 28, Township 38 North, Range 42 East.
-These claims were initially staked by the Cordilleran

-Explorations partnership, the original developer of the Granite Creek Property, and are subject to the Royal Gold Royalty, the Cordilleran Royalty and the PMC Royalty as described below.
+The Corporation controls 68 mining claims covering portions of Sections 28 and 32, Township 38 North, Range 42 East, and 36 mining claims covering Section 6, Township 37 North, Range 42 East, through ownership (full or majority) and leases.
+Federal and county holding costs for the unpatented mining claims for 2023 were approximately \$18,420.The Corporation, through Osgood LLC, owns a 100% interest in the Pacific #1A-7A mining claims located in Section 28, Township 38 North, Range 42 East.
+These claims were initially staked by the Cordilleran Explorations partnership, the original developer of the Granite Creek Property, and are subject to the Royal Gold Royalty, the Cordilleran Royalty and the PMC Royalty as described below.